 If you want a mix of outdoor adventure, great bars and pubs, excellent eats and a bit of culture, then look no further than the inner-city village of Pyrmont.
 Everything you need for 48 hours of fun with your best mates can be found here for your one-night getaway or multi-day staycation.

 And the best bit?
 Everything you need to make for a memorable holiday is within walking distance.
-No designated driving, organising Ubers or forking out for stretch limos required.
+No designated driving, organizing Ubers or forking out for stretch limos required.

 Here’s 34 different (and sometimes alternative) ways to get the most out of your trip away.

 Breakfast is the most important meal of the day so make it count.
 Start with a wholesome breakfast at our Wayfarer’s Bar & Café with dishes like prawn and chorizo scrambled eggs or a hearty honey-smoked bacon and egg sandwich with sriracha mayo.
-Or head out to nearby Harris Street to grab a fresh takeaway pastry and coffee from little artisan PiOiK Bakery (tip: you may need to line up, it can get busy!) or try the popular smashed avo in the slick cafe interiors of The Goodsline.
+Or head out to nearby Harris Street to grab a fresh takeaway pastry and coffee from little artisan PiOiK Bakery (tip: you may need to line up, it can get busy!).

 After a feed, take a flat 20-minute stroll around Blackwattle Bay to Paddle Pirates in Glebe, to gear up and embark on a half-day kayaking adventure around Sydney Harbour.
-Keep your eye out for seals, penguins and white bellied sea eagles as you tour the bays and harbour islands of Goat and Fort Denison, guided by an expert sea kayaker.
+Keep your eye out for seals, penguins and white bellied sea eagles as You tour the bays and harbor islands of Goat and Fort Denison, guided by an expert sea kayaker.